omanar1/usable_ai/README.md

  - Utilize Python libraries such as scikit-learn for machine learning, Pandas and NumPy for data handling, and Matplotlib and others for visualization.
  - Prepare and manipulate basic data types, including numerical, categorical, and textual data, to make datasets ready for analysis.
  - Analyze data using exploratory visualization techniques to identify patterns, trends, and insights.
- - Perform advanced data cleaning and transformation, including merging, reshaping, and aggregating datasets.
+ - Perform data cleaning and transformation, including merging, reshaping, and aggregating datasets.
  - Apply essential machine learning models for tasks like classification, clustering, and regression using scikit-learn.
  - Understand and apply basic feature engineering techniques, such as dimensionality reduction, to enhance model performance.
- - Habe a basic knowledge of deep learning architectures and basic embedding/vectorial representations of data.
+ - Have a basic knowledge of deep learning architectures and basic embedding/vectorial representations of data.
  - Explore fundamental NLP techniques using libraries like NLTK and spaCy to work with textual data.
- - use large language models (LLMs) for general machine learning tasks using using local or API-based models.
+ - Use large language models (LLMs) for general machine learning tasks using local or API-based models. (optional modules)

 You will showcase your learned skills by undertaking a semester-long project.
 This project will require detailed documentation of each step involved in its development, from initial concept to final execution.